 What are the Common Causes of Stomach Ache

 If your stomach ache is a persistent one and not just a one-time occurrence, you may want to start looking for the source of the pain.
-Although the causes of stomach ache vary from person to person, the most frequent causes of stomach ache include infection, inflammatory diseases; ulcers; appendicitis; and peptic ulcers.
+To that end, visiting a pain clinic in Prescott, AZ, or a similar one near you, could be a prudent first step in getting the persistent ache diagnosed properly.
+Although the causes of stomach aches vary from person to person, the most frequent causes of stomach aches include infection, inflammatory diseases; ulcers; appendicitis; and peptic ulcers.

 Stomach ache is a common complaint that affects a lot of people.
 It can be a result of a number of things, including eating too quickly, eating too fast, eating too much, eating too late, eating more salt than you should, eating too much bread, eating too much fruit or too much fruit juice, or eating too much fat.
 In addition to these causes of stomach ache, there are other potential causes, such as an invasion of gut bacteria from a new food, a new food being introduced to your system, the food you have been eating for a long time, a food that is moving into a part of your body that you weren’t aware of, or a food that is not digesting.